-Accounts Payable (AP) processes have typically grown organically in line with the growth of the organization; the need to pay suppliers has been seen as a transactional function and of little additional value to the organization.
+Accounts Payable (AP) processes have typically grown organically in line with the growth of the organisation; the need to pay suppliers has been seen as a transactional function and of little additional value to the organisation.

-processes are now getting the attention they deserve as organizations look to implement processes that are efficient and effective in the delivery of objectives to the organization.
+are now getting the attention they deserve as organisations look to implement processes that are efficient and effective in the delivery of objectives to the organisation.

 Use case: Focusing on quick returns and hard savings

 An organisation is processing in the region of 10,000 invoices every month with a small degree of automation.
 The Accounts Payable Manager has decided that it would be beneficial to introduce automation earlier into the process but does not have the time to fully assess the operation and collect detailed information.
 Based upon the understanding of the process, the focus becomes key areas that will drive real cashable benefits from the new system - the amount of resources involved in the process, early payment discounts, duplicate payments and reduced costs in document storage.

 Various industry standards outline that a "high performing" Accounts Payable function